v-sbradley/bacx-pr/topics/rn-topics.md

 - Ensure that toc.md shows features in the same sequence as planned-features.md.

 If you are using the Flow/PA authoring tool, these are additional guidelines for you:
-- Don’t update any metadata tags except title and description.
+- If you are the CP Owner, don’t update any metadata tags except title and description.
+PMs are the only one who can change other fields because only they can do so in the tool.
+Also the next two bullets might be moot (not sure; please check) because the tool takes care of them automatically.
 - If a feature’s release type is changed from GA to public preview, ensure that ”Public Preview” appears at the end of the H1 for that feature’s topic.
 - If a feature’s release type is changed from public preview to GA, ensure that ”Public Preview” doesn’t appear at the end of the H1 for that feature’s topic.